 You must pass this review to graduate from the program and enter Career Services.
 If you do not wish to enter Career Services, you must still pass the review to graduate.

-To maintain an active status in Career Services, you must:
+You must maintain an active status in Career Services by doing the following:

 - Start Career Services immediately after graduation.

-- Work through Career Services without taking any pauses.
+- Work through Career Services without taking more than one week-long pause.